Welcome to the

 About Us

-The Applied Research on Children (ARC) Lab aims to better understand and promote the development and well-being of young children (ages 0-5 years) and their families.
-Specifically, our research centers on children’s early environments, and the role of programs and policies in supporting children and families.
-These include Early Head Start, Head Start, Educare, and home visiting programs.
-With primary and secondary data collection and analysis, we investigate individual differences in children’s development and families’ well-being with the goal of informing practice and policy.
+In the Applied Research on Children (ARC) Lab, we aim to better understand and promote the development and well-being of young children (ages 0-5 years) and their families.
+Specifically, our research team investigates children’s early environments, and the role of programs and policies in supporting children and families.
+These include Early Head Start, Head Start, Educare, early care and education settings, and home visiting programs.
+By collecting new data and utilizing existing data, we investigate influences on individual differences in children’s development and families’ well-being with the goal of informing practice and policy.
+We use a range of research designs and methodological techniques, including both quantitative data analysis and qualitative coding.
+The directors of the Applied Research on Children Lab, Drs.
+Rachel Chazan Cohen and Caitlin Lombardi, are currently accepting new graduate students to join the lab for Fall 2025.
+If interested, please reach out to them directly.
+Their emails can be found on the Contact page.

 For more details on our current research projects, visit the Projects page.